The D-topology for diffeological spaces: Introduction

 Smooth manifolds are some of the most important objects in mathematics.
 They contain a wealth of geometric information, such as tangent spaces, tangent bundles, differential forms, de~Rham cohomology, etc., and this information can be put to great use in proving theorems and making calculations.
 However, the category of smooth manifolds and smooth maps is not closed under many useful constructions, such as subspaces, quotients, function spaces, etc. On the other hand, various convenient categories of topological spaces are closed under these constructions, but the geometric information is missing.
 Can we have the best of both worlds?

-Since the 1970's, the category of manifolds has been enlarged in several different ways to a well-behaved category as described above, and these approaches are nicely summarized and compared in~\cite{St}.
-In this paper, we work with diffeological spaces, which were introduced by J.~Souriau in his 1980 paper~\cite{So}, and in particular we study the natural topology that any diffeological space has.
+Since the 1970's, the category of smooth manifolds has been enlarged in several different ways to a well-behaved category as described above, and these approaches are nicely summarized and compared in~\cite{St}.
+In this paper, we work with diffeological spaces, which were introduced by J.~Souriau in the early 1980s~\cite{So1,So2}, and in particular we study the natural topology that any diffeological space has.

 A diffeological space is a set $X$ along with a specified set of maps $U \to X$ for each open set $U$ in $\R^n$ and each $n \in \N$, satisfying a presheaf condition, a sheaf condition, and a non-triviality condition (see Definition~\ref{de:diffeological-space}).
 Given a diffeological space $X$, the $D$-topology on $X$ is the largest topology making all of the specified maps $U \to X$ continuous.
 In this paper, we make the first detailed study of the $D$-topology.
 Our results include theorems giving properties and characterizations of the $D$-topology as well as many examples which show the behaviour that can occur and which rule out some natural conjectures.